“Fsshshaa!” shouted Lee, his mouth wrapped around a snorkel and his face underwater while snorkeling on the Great Barrier Reef.

 Luckily, the sea was like glass and the motion of the boat was pretty calm, so I didn’t find myself puking uncontrollably this time.
 Yay.

 Before we began snorkeling on the Great Barrier Reef, the crew came around with a two sided form for us to fill out, identifying any health issues.
 The German girl next to us had several to mention including a damaged radial nerve in her wrist and a tendency to faint.

 “What causes you to faint?” asked the concerned crew member.

 “Hot and humid weather,” she replied matter-of-factly, which made our entire table break out into nervous laughter.
 “Don’t worry,” she reassured us, “I’ll be fine.”

 After dozing off for a bit, I wake up to a snorkel talk explaining how to keep the mask from fogging.
 Stinger suits are an extra 8 each, we decide to risk it and save the money.
 (It turned out that we were absolutely fine, but it’s up to you.)
-The crew gave a detailed explanation of how to snorkel and how to stay safe, so even if you have never snorkeled you would be fine on this trip.
+The crew gave a detailed explanation of snorkeling on the Great Barrier Reef and how to stay safe, so even if you have never snorkeled you would be fine on this trip.

 We chose not to scuba dive, but if you wanted to dive it was $70 extra.
 I watched the divers get their introductory lesson and then plunge deep down to the ocean floor to peer into the cracks and crevasses between the coral.